wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/deploy-git-data.rst

   }

-In order to generate the file when building the project, add the following block to the bottom or otherwise at the root of ``build.gradle``.
+In order to generate the file when building the project, add the following block to the bottom of ``build.gradle``.

 .. code-block:: groovy